 Monument Life Insurance DAC is a designated activity company incorporated in the Republic of Ireland in 2000 as a private limited company.
 The Company changed its name from Laguna Life DAC on the 2 April 2020.
-In August 2017 the Company was sold by Laguna Life Holdings Limited, a subsidiary of Enstar Group Limited, to MADAC, a company domiciled in Republic of Ireland.
-In June 2020 the ownership of the Company was transferred to Monument Re.
-The Company acquired Inora in September 2019.
-In December 2020 Inora transferred its insurance portfolio to the Company and Inora was liquidated in 2022.
 The ultimate parent of the Company is Monument Insurance Group Limited ("MIGL"), a company domiciled in Bermuda.